przemcio/javascriptplayground/README.md

 Here are required commands (local installation see node_modules):

-npm install karma
+   npm install karma -g
    npm install karma-qunit
-npm install gulp
+   npm install gulp -g
    npm install karma-phantomjs-launcher

+   Please be sure that you have configured PATH to you npm instalation.
+   -g parameter means that the package will be install in global npm directory.

 If you haven't already installed npm, please read http://blog.npmjs.org/post/85484771375/how-to-install-npm